 What is the group size at the JCC Brooklyn camps?

-The ratio of children to staff is no more than 15 campers to 2 counselors per group.
+The ratio of children to staff is 15 -18 campers to 3 counselors per group.

 Where is the camp located?

 The JCC Brooklyn Summer Camps utilize our Bay Ridge Campus, located inside of the Fort Hamilton Army Base.
 Our Bay Ridge Campus is a beautiful, gated 177 acre outdoor facility on a country-like campus featuring green grass fields, outdoor pool, private eight-lane bowling alley, movie theater, basketball courts, arcade and cafe on site, and so much more.

 Will the camp cancel activities on a rainy day?